Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 Yup I’ve heard them all!

-In today's video I’m going to talk about the two important lessons we’ve learned from building a thriving crafting business.
+In today's video I’m going to talk about the 2 important lessons we’ve learned from building a thriving business.

 When we started our kids crafting club, we had sooo many people telling us reasons why we should NOT do it.